 Work Resource Management (WRM Software) is a Connecticut based disaster management software tool.
 Their platform, Storm Manager, helps state agencies and utilities track and manage crews deployed in the field.
 Simple tasks like knowing which team has what equipment prove to be mission critical in emergency situations like winter storms or wildfires.
 WRM Software is led by CEO Richard Addotta, who developed his expertise in contract strategy and management at National Grid.

-Disclosure: I invested in WRM Software via a Propel(x) syndicate in 2020.
+Disclosure: I invested as a tech angel investor in WRM Software via a Propel(x) syndicate in 2020.
 The Newton Fund, an affiliate of Propel(x) has also invested.